-- INST 810: Individual Research Experience (3 credit hours) Counts toward the Research Methods & Design requirement This is an independent study course in which a student develops and implements a research project with an iSchool faculty mentor.
-A student reports research results in a paper and an oral presentation at the end of the semester. - INST 888: Doctoral Seminar (6 credit hours) Satisfies the Information Studies requirement This course is offered in two semesters, covering the main areas of the Information Studies field: information, people, environments, and systems.
-These doctoral gateway seminars provide an integrative exploration of the field, emphasizing connections among ideas and research across elements of the field.
-Specific topics and readings to be covered will be determined by individual instructors.
+INST 810: Individual Research Experience (3 credit hours) Counts toward the Research Methods & Design requirement This is an independent study course in which a student develops and implements a research project with an iSchool faculty mentor.
+A student reports research results in a paper and an oral presentation at the end of the semester.